Alexandra Feodorovna (Alix of Hesse): Hemophilia and Rasputin

 Grigori Rasputin, a peasant from Siberia, appeared to have a cure for her son by praying for him and became powerful in court as a result.
 Over time, Alexandra grew to believe that Rasputin was the only man who could save her son's life.
-Rasputin was straightforward with Alexandra and told her, “Neither the Emperor nor you can do without me.
-If I am not there to protect you, you will lose your son... within six months.”
-Alexandra blinded herself to evidence of Rasputin's debauchery and the harm his presence did to Imperial prestige.
+Rasputin was straightforward with Alexandra and told her, "Neither the Emperor nor you can do without me.
+If I am not there to protect you, you will lose your son... within six months."
+Alexandra blinded herself to evidence of Rasputin's debauchery and the harm his presence did to imperial prestige.
 The director of the national police told Alexandra that a drunk Rasputin had exposed himself at a popular Moscow restaurant and bragged that Nicholas gave him sexual access to her, but she blamed the account on malicious gossip.
 "Saints are always calumniated," she once wrote.
 "He is hated because we love him."
 Nicholas recognized Rasputin's faults, but he felt powerless to do anything about the man who seemingly saved his only son's life.
 Pierre Gilliard wrote, "He did not like to send Rasputin away, for if Alexei died, in the eyes of the mother, he would have been the murderer of his own son."

 From the start, members of the court exchanged gossip about Rasputin.
-Although some of St. Petersburg's top clergy accepted him as a living prophet, others angrily denounced him as a fraud and a heretic.
-Made up stories from his life in Siberia were heard in St. Petersburg.
+Although some of St Petersburg's top clergy accepted him as a living prophet, others angrily denounced him as a fraud and a heretic.
+Made-up stories from his life in Siberia were heard in St. Petersburg.
 For instance, he was said to conduct weddings for villagers in exchange for sleeping on the first night with the bride.
-He lived in St. Petersburg with his two daughters and two housekeepers, and was often visited by persons seeking his blessing, a healing, or a favour with the tsarina.
+He lived in St Petersburg with his two daughters and two housekeepers and was often visited by persons seeking his blessing, a healing, or a favour from the tsarina.
 Women, enchanted by the healer, also came to Rasputin for advice and individual blessings and received a private audience in his apartment, jokingly called the "Holy of Holies".
 Rasputin liked to preach a unique theology that one must become familiar with sin before having a chance to overcome it.
 No one believed that Rasputin could heal Alexei, so court officials were confused as to why Alexandra was so dependent on him.